 3. The Toronto Raptors have used your music at monumental moments especially in the NBA playoffs.
 You have also performed on special occasions such as the ’95 Rewind Raptors Night.
 Can you describe your relationship with our champions the Toronto Raptors?

 I’ve had a great relationship with the Raptors.
 Although I knew more of the past time players like Mo Pete and Vince Carter and others.
 It was amazing to be a part of the ’95 Rewind night.
 I always enjoy doing events with them and watching the team succeed, been a fan since year one.

 4. You were featured in a Karl Wolf single called “Desensitize”.
 Choclair, how did you two meet?

-We were on the same record label back in the day (Sextent) and when we found that out we talked and decided to do that track.
-It was great because we shot the video in Cuba (My first time) and it came out successfully and we’ve stayed friends ever since and have done two other tracks also (“Weekend” and “All Night Long” feat.
+We were on the same record label back in the day (Sextent).
+When we found that out we talked and decided to do that track.
+It was great because we shot the video in Cuba (My first time).
+It came out successfully and we’ve stayed friends ever since and have done two other tracks also (“Weekend” and “All Night Long” feat.
 Classified).

 5. Just for fun.
 Do you have any fun stories about your time in 2018 with Classified and Maestro Fresh-Wes on the “Canadian Classic Tour”?

-Way too many great stories to share about that tour to be able to pick just one, but what I can say is that we were all friends and have worked before that tour and by the time it was done our bond became tighter.
-All to the point that Classified and I have completed an ep produced by him with the first single being “Hurt Everybody” and the full ep to come out this spring.
-I believe the tour was a history-making event and it was great to bring our music to the nation in that fashion.
+Way too many great stories to share about that tour.
+It would be tough to be able to pick just one.
+All I can say is that we were all friends and have worked before that tour.
+By the time it was done our bond became tighter.
+All to the point that Classified and I have completed an EP produced by him with the first single being “Hurt Everybody”.
+The full EP to come out this spring.
+I believe the tour was a history-making event.
+It was great to bring our music to the nation in that fashion.